 When applying HTV to materials other than garments, I always recommend a cold peel - no matter the HTV material or the application method.
 Since wood is usually smoother and slicker than fabric, you need to let the adhesive cool so it properly adheres to your project.
 I suggest letting it cool completely before removing the carrier sheet.
 If you notice a piece is not adhered, cover and press again applying heat directly to the part of the design that hasn't stuck yet.

-Now that you have some tips and tricks under your belt, watch these videos below and then give applying HTV to wood a try for yourself!
+Now that you have some tips and tricks under your belt, watch our videos and then give applying HTV to wood a try for yourself!
 It is such an easy and fun way personalize gifts or decor!